 You can find degree requirements and specific requirements for each program in the Academic Calendar.

-If you need help with degree requirements or course planning, review the information on your faculty’s website and follow up with your academic advising office with any remaining questions.
+If you need help with degree requirements or course planning, review the information on your faculty’s website.
+Connect with your academic advising office if you have additional questions.

-After logging into the course schedule tool, you can create multiple worklists, in case one or more of the courses on your first worklist is full.
-To create a worklist, select "New worklist" from the right top sidebar.
-You will be able to see all of the worklists you have created.
-You can add lectures, standard timetables, and other course components to existing worklists.
+After logging into Workday, you can create multiple saved schedules, in case one or more of the courses on your first saved schedule are full.
+You can add lectures, standard timetables, and other course components to existing saved schedules.

-- Have multiple worklists ready in case courses are full.
+• Have multiple saved schedules ready in case courses are full.

-- If you have a registration block, you may be missing a prerequisite.
-Contact your faculty advising office for help.
+• If you are blocked from registering for a course beacuse you may be missing a prerequisite, contact your faculty advising office for help.

 Common registration issues

-If you're having trouble registering, make sure that:
+If you're having trouble registering, make sure you meet the following requirements:

-- You have paid your acceptance or registration deposit if required.
+• You have paid your acceptance or registration deposit, if applicable.

 If a course is full

-- Contact the department to see if other sections of the course will be released.
+• Contact the department offering the course to check if other sections of the course will be released.

-- If this is your final year of study and the course is required, your faculty or department will generally see if it is possible to push you into the required course.
-Contact your academic advising office.
+• If you're in your last year of study and you require this course to graduate, your faculty or department will generally check if they can arrange to have you enrolled in the required course.
+Contact your academic advising office for information.

 Additional resources